telerik/fiddler-everywhere-docs/knowledge-base/using-ar-predefined-actions.md

 ---
 title: Using the Predefined Actions of the Rules Tab
-description: "Learn how to use the predefined actions of he Rules tab for mocking different HTTP responses when working with the Fiddler Everywhere web-debugging client."
+description: "Learn how to use the predefined actions of the Rules tab for mocking different HTTP responses when working with the Fiddler Everywhere web-debugging proxy."
 type: how-to
 slug: fiddler-ar-actions
 publish: true